Ahoud-Alhazmi/Investigation-of-the-Sensitivity-of-DNN-for-Sentiment-Analysis/README.md

 --------------------------------------------------------
 The model is (CNN-LSTM) that combines Convolutional Neural Network and Long Short-Term Memory [1]

-[1] J.  Wang,  L.-C.  Yu,  K.  R.  Lai,  and  X.  Zhang,  “Dimensional  SentimentAnalysis Using a Regional CNN-LSTM Model,” in Proceedings of the 54th  Annual  Meeting  of  the  Association  for  Computational  Linguistics(ACL), 2016, pp. 225–230
+[1] J.  Wang,  L.-C.  Yu,  K.  R.  Lai,  and  X.  Zhang,  “Dimensional  Sentiment Analysis Using a Regional CNN-LSTM Model,” in Proceedings of the 54th  Annual  Meeting  of  the  Association  for  Computational  Linguistics(ACL), 2016, pp. 225–230